 Rome and the Status of Women

-Wealth: Arguably, the patrician woman of the Roman Empire had a lot of it.
+Wealth: The patrician women of the Roman Empire had a lot of it.
 She would have more disposable income than her husband or her father because she was not allowed to enter many of the public interests expected of her brothers and father.
-This would be especially true if he was running for office because in the absence of political parties, it was all self-funded.
+This would be especially true if he was running for office because in the absence of political parties, it was self-funded.
 He would need a lot of money to campaign for a political position that a woman could never attain.
 A man was obliged to support his family – his wife and children – but a woman was not.
-If a man fell on hard times, legally she could allow the family to starve because she had no legal obligation to support it.
+If a man fell on hard times, legally she could permit the family to starve.
 This is an interesting concept in gender roles and one that was carried through to many later societies.

 Business: So what was the Patrician woman to spend all her money on?
-What should she spend it on?
-A high born woman was expected to at least be interested in matters of state even if she could not enter into political office.
-Naturally, any good Roman wife would support her husband and family as much as she could, and one way she could do this is to generate finance to support the family.
-It has been noted as a strange curiosity that women were incredibly active in business life.
-They invested money, managed land, and kept a close eye on her business interests.
+A high born woman was expected to at be interested in matters of state even if she could not enter political office.
+Naturally, any dutiful Roman wife would support her husband and family as much as she could.
+One way she could do this is generate finance to support the family.
+A second, and less known is that women were active business managers.
+They invested money, managed land, and kept a close eye on the family’s business interests.
+It is not unusual for a high-class Roman woman (and probably to a greater extent, the middle class Equites) to spend her public life developing good business acumen.

 There is no greater example of the active engagement of women in Roman business than that following Claudius’ invasion of Britain.
 The Emperor needed a lot of money, and fast, to maintain the military successes on the island and keep the momentum going.
 The armies needed supplies.
 Shipping was a big part of that – both for commercial trade and to keep the legions supplied with equipment, food, building material etc to maintain the momentum of their rapid expansion across the British Isles.
 Evidence suggests that Claudius petitioned rich women specifically to establish and invest in shipping – promising lucrative returns which, of course, they capitalised on.

 The best example of a politically persuasive woman is Domitia Decidiana who married the famous general Agricola.
 Despite his fame, this was a case of the general “marrying up”.
 Their marriage was clearly one of a political alliance with the balance of power being in favour of Domitia Decidiana.
-With her business and political connections, seen in very good standing by the senate, Agricola saw her connections and the high esteem she held as being very useful to his later career; clearly, it was.
+With her business and political connections, and the high esteem of the senate, Agricola saw her personal (not familial) connections improve.
+The high esteem that she brought to the marriage along with the wealth was vital to his later career.

 Gladiators and Class Snobbery

-I realise that by including Saturnia I am bringing in an element that was rare to Roman society, but by no means unheard of.
-I’m not doing this for “representation” or “political corrects gorn maaaad” but I genuinely think it will open up the story in terms of character development for all six of my gladiators, and hopefully dispel some myths while moving away from the trope of the Unusually Emancipated Woman so common in period pieces.
+I realise that by including Livia Saturnia I am bringing in a rare element to Roman society, but by no means unheard of.
+I’m not doing this for diversity for diversity’s sake, nor for “political correctness gorn maaaad” I genuinely think the story has opened up for the inclusion of a gladiatrix whose profile is vastly different from her five comrades in arms.
+In so doing, I hopefully dispel some of the myths about high class Roman women while moving away from the trope of the Surprisingly Emancipated Woman so common in period pieces.